md-reader/markdown-reader/README.md

    pnpm build
    ```

-2. After build, the `md-reader/dist` folder will generate a `md-reader-xxx.zip` extension package.
+2. After build, the `markdown-reader/dist` folder will generate a `markdown-reader-xxx.zip` extension package.

 3. On the Chrome extension management page and drag the extension into the browser.